-A building warrant of fitness makes sure that the Specified systems in your building are maintained, inspected and reported.
+A Building Warrant of Fitness shows that the specified systems in your building are maintained, inspected and working effectively.

-A building warrant of fitness (BWoF) is a building owner’s annual statement confirming the specified systems in the compliance schedule for their building have been maintained and checked for the previous 12 months, in accordance with the compliance schedule.
+A Building Warrant of Fitness (BWoF) is an annual statement that confirms specified systems such as sprinkler and alarms systems in your building have been maintained and checked for the previous 12 months.
+These checks are in line with the compliance schedule.

-You need to display a BWOF, so that people using your building know that all the systems in the building are functional and operating effectively, without any risk to their health and safety.
+You need to display a BWoF, so that people using your building know that all the systems in the building are functional and working effectively, without any risk to their health and safety.

 As a building owner you have to: